mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ### Clever Optimizations Must be Diagnosable

-If you runtime has any sort of clever optimizations built in you need to also provide a straightforward tool to diagnose when these optimization fail and deliver an actionable feedback to the developer.
+If your runtime has any sort of built-in clever optimizations then you need to provide a straightforward tool to diagnose when these optimizations fail and deliver an actionable feedback to the developer.

-In context of languages like JavaScript this at minimum means that tools like profiler should also provide you a way to inspect individual operations to figure out whether VM specializes them well and it it does not - what is the reason for that.
+In the context of languages like JavaScript this at minimum means that tools like profiler should also provide you with a way to inspect individual operations to figure out whether VM specializes them well and it it does not - what is the reason for that.

-This sort of introspection should not require building custom versions of the VM with magic flags and then treading should megabytes of undocumented debug output.
+This sort of introspection should not require building custom versions of the VM with magic flags and then treading through megabytes of undocumented debug output.
 This sort of tools should be right there, when you open your DevTools window.

 ### Language and Optimizations Must Be Friends

-Attempt to foresee where the language lacks features that make it hard to write well performing code.
+Finally as a language designer you should attempt to foresee where the language lacks features which make it easier to write well performing code.
 Are your users on the market for a way to layout and manage memory manually?
 I am sure they are.
 If your language is even remotely popular users would eventually succeed in writing code that performs poorly.
 Weight the cost of adding language features that fix performance problems against solving the same performance problems by other means (e.g. by more sophisticated optimizations or by asking users to rewrite their code in Rust).

-This works the other way around to: if your language has features make sure that they perform reasonably well and their performance is both well understood by users and can be easily diagnosed.
-Invest in making your whole language optimized, instead of having a well performing code and surrounded by poorly performing long tail of rarely used features.
+This works the other way around too: if your language has features make sure that they perform reasonably well and their performance is both well understood by users and can be easily diagnosed.
+Invest in making your whole language optimized, instead of having a well performing core surrounded by poorly performing long tail of rarely used features.

+# Afterword

+Most optimizations we discovered in this post fall into three different groups:

+1. algorithmic improvements;
+2. workarounds for implementation independent, but potentially language dependent issues;
+3. workarounds for V8 specific issues.

+No matter which language you write in you still need to think about algorithms.
+It is easier to notice when you are using worse algorithms in inherently "slower" languages, but just reimplementing the same algorithms in a "faster" language does not solve the problem even though it might alleviate the symptoms.
+Large part of the post is dedicated to optimizations from this group:

+* sorting improvements achieved by sorting subsequences rather than the whole array;
+* discussions of caching benefits or lack of them there-off.

+The second group is represented by the monomorphisation trick.
+Performance suffering due to polymorphism is not a V8 specific issue.
+Neither it is a JS specific issue.
+You can apply monomorphisation across implementations and even languages.
+Some languages (Rust, actually) apply it in some form for you under the hood.

+The last and most controversial group is represented by argument adaptation stuff.

+Finally an optimization I did to mappings representation (packing individual objects into a single typed array) is an optimization that spans all three groups.
+It's about understanding limitations and costs of a GCed system as whole.
+It's also about understanding strength of existing JS VMs and utilizing it for our advantage.

+So... **Why did I choose the title?** That's because I think that the third group represents all issues which should and would be fixed over time.
+Other groups represent universal knowledge that spans across implementations and languages.

+Obviously each developer and each team are free to choose between spending `N` rigorous hours profiling and reading and thinking about their JavaScript code, or to spend `M` hours rewriting their stuff in a language `X`.

+However: (a) everybody needs to be fully aware that the choice even exists; and (b) language designers and implementors should work together on making this choice less and less obvious - which means working on language features and tools and reducing the need in "group &#8470;" optimizations.

 <script type="text/javascript" src="/js/mathjax.js">
 </script>